 Treatment

-The treatment appointment will be in the Nuclear Medicine Department, Oncology Centre at Cheltenham General Hospital.
+Your treatment appointment will be in the Nuclear Medicine Department, Oncology Centre at Cheltenham General Hospital.

 What does the treatment involve?

-You must have nothing to drink for 1 hour and nothing to eat for 2 hours after treatment.
 You may drive yourself home or leave as the sole passenger in a car driven by someone else.
 You must not use public transport to go home after the appointment.
 This is because you will need to follow the radiation protection rules.
 You will be given these instructions and the chance to ask questions before your treatment.

 After the treatment

-You will have been advised whether you need to restart your anti-thyroid tablets.
 A blood test will be taken 6 to 8 weeks after your treatment.
-This is to check your thyroxine levels and what effect the treatment has had.
+This is to check your thyroid hormone levels and what effect the treatment has had.
 You will continue to have regular thyroid blood tests and start thyroxine if your thyroid becomes underactive.

 Contact information